iron-software/IronBarcode-Examples/get-started/azure/README.md

 ## Azure Performance Considerations

 For optimal performance, selecting the Azure **B1** service plan is recommended for most application scenarios.
-More robust requirements might necessitate a more powerful plan.
+Heavier workloads may need a larger plan.

 ## Supported .NET Environments